Introduction to Qflow tools

 In order to start creating processes, one must access the packages tree located in the tool’s left panel.
 The “Root” package can be found there, and sub-packages representing the different organization’s areas can be created within it.
 Once positioned in the process’s desired route, the process template must be created.

 Multiple properties (items) can be created within each process template.
-Some examples of it are “Roles”, “Application data”, “Data domain”, “Integrations”, “Event handler”, “Validations”, “Bots”, “Application parameters”, etc.
+Some examples of it are “Roles”, “Application data”, “Data domains”, “Integrations”, “Event handlers”, “Validations”, “Bots”, “Application parameters”, etc.

 Brief details regarding some of the items: